tir38/android-master-detail-nav-drawer/README.md

 Again a lot of this comes from the CodePath example:

-* seting up the toolbar
+* setting up the toolbar
 * setting up the drawer view
 * setting up the menu icon
 * setting up `onOptionsItemSelected`